-Learn about dual diagnosis, a mental illness and co-occurring substance abuse problem and the most effective way of treating dual diagnosis.
+Learn about dual diagnosis, which is a mental illness plus a co-occurring substance abuse problem, and the most effective way of treating a dual diagnosis.

 Dual diagnosis services are treatments for people who suffer from co-occurring disorders -- mental illness and substance abuse.
 Research has strongly indicated that to recover fully, a person with co-occurring disorder needs treatment for both problems -- focusing on one does not ensure the other will go away.
 Dual diagnosis services integrate assistance for each condition, helping people recover from both in one setting, at the same time.

 Dual diagnosis services include different types of assistance that go beyond standard therapy or medication: assertive outreach, job and housing assistance, family counseling, even money and relationship management.
 The personalized treatment is viewed as long-term and can be begun at whatever stage of recovery the person is in.
 Positivity, hope, and optimism are at the foundation of integrated treatment.

 How often do people with severe mental illnesses also experience a co-occurring substance abuse problem?

 There is a lack of information on the numbers of people with co-occurring disorders, but research has shown the disorders are very common.
 According to reports published in the Journal of the American Medical Association (JAMA):

 - Roughly 50 percent of individuals with severe mental disorders are affected by substance abuse.

 - Thirty-seven percent of alcohol abusers and 53 percent of drug abusers also have at least one serious mental illness.

 - Of all people diagnosed as mentally ill, 29 percent abuse either alcohol or drugs.